HankB/Linux_ZFS_Root/Debian/README.md

 Limited testing has been performed with Debian 10.1 Live (Gnome) ISO and no issues cropped up.

+Limited testing performed on this commit.
+(One test case passed - Shil it!)
+Instructions changed to add LUKS encryption back so the script will be modified accordingly.
+As soon as the script catches up with the instructions, more thorough testing will be performed.
+In the mean time, this README may not be current WRT the code.

 As of 2019-09-21 the instructions no longer support the EXPERIMENTAL branch and have been simplified to use backports for all installs.
 The instructions no longer list LUKS encryption.
 A release (with very limited testing) has been put out which still supports non-backports install and LUKS encryption in that situation.
 The next release will only use backports and native ZFS encryption.
-(Commit 7d48393 removes EXPERIMENTAL support but still options BACKPORTS and uses LUKS encryption when BADKPORTS="no".)
+(Commit 7d48393 removes EXPERIMENTAL support but still options BACKPORTS and uses LUKS encryption when BACKPORTS="no".)

 ## Inspiration